 As he looked to return to school, he realized that at Wells he could custom-make a major to make him stand out in the job market upon graduation.
 "I wanted to anticipate where the market would be moving and design a degree that would put me ahead of the game," he says.
 He created a major in International Entrepreneurial Development with courses in political science, culture and language, international business, entrepreneurship, and quantitative measurement.

-As captain of the soccer team, president of a student organization, and a peer leader for transfer students, Patrick has gained additional experience that will serve him well beyond college.
+As captain of the soccer team, president of a student organization, and a peer leader for transfer students, Patrick gained additional experience that served him well beyond college.
 And while interning at Conservation International in Washington, D.C. and taking additional courses at Georgetown University, Patrick confirmed the direction of his career.

-"I believe in making a difference through business rather than policy," says Patrick, who is considering job opportunities in Ghana and Montreal.
+"I believe in making a difference through business rather than policy," says Patrick, who considered job opportunities in Ghana and Montreal.